On the quasi-isometric classification of locally compact groups: Quasi-isometric rigidity of symmetric spaces

 To get the theorem, we need a few improvements.
 First, we want the quasi-isometry to be equivariant (instead of quasi-equivariant).
 Starting from $q$ as above, we proceed as follows.
 Fix a bounded set $Y_0\subset Y$ containing one point in each $G$-orbit.
 For $y_0\in Y_0$, let $G_{y_0}$ be its stabilizer.
 Since $G_{y_0}\{y_0\}=\{y_0\}$ and $q$ is quasi-equivariant, we see that $G_{y_0}\{q(y_0)\}$ has its diameter bounded by a constant $C$ depending only on $q$ (and not on $y_0$).
 By the centre lemma, $G_{y_0}$ fixes a point at distance at most $C$ of $q(y_0)$, which we define as $q'(y_0)$.
 For $y\in Y$ arbitrary, we pick $g$ and $y_0\in Y_0$ ($y_0$ is uniquely determined) such that $gy_0=y$ and define $q'(y)=gq'(y_0)$.
 By the stabilizer hypothesis, this does not depend on the choice of $g$, and we see that $q'$ is at bounded distance from $q$.
 So $q'$ is a quasi-isometry as well, and by construction is $G$-equivariant.

 Now assume that $G$ is locally compact.
 Applying the previous result to $G$ endowed with the discrete topology, we get all the non-topological conclusions.
 Now from the additional hypothesis that the action is locally bounded, we obtain that the action on $X$ is locally bounded.
-We then invoke Proposition \ref{bbcon}, using that $X$ has no non-trivial bounded displacement isometry, to obtain that the $G$-action on $X$ is continuous.
+We then invoke Lemma \ref{bbcon}, using that $X$ has no non-trivial bounded displacement isometry, to obtain that the $G$-action on $X$ is continuous.
 It is clear that the action on $X$ is cobounded, and that if $\rho$ is metrically proper then the action on $X$ is proper. \end{proof}

 \begin{proof}[Proof of Theorem \ref{cqi}] Fix a left-invariant word metric $d_0$ on $G$.
-Then $(G,d)$ is quasi isometric to $X$ and the action of $G$ on $(G,d)$ is locally bounded.
+Then $(G,d)$ is quasi-isometric to $X$ and the action of $G$ on $(G,d)$ is locally bounded.
 So by Theorem \ref{kl9}, there exists a continuous isometric proper cocompact action on $X$. \end{proof}

-Theorem \ref{cqi} was initially proved in the case of discrete groups, for symmetric spaces with no factor of rank one by Kleiner-Leeb \cite{kl} and in rank one by different arguments by: \begin{itemize} \item Pansu in the case of quaternionic and octonionic hyperbolic spaces;
+Theorem \ref{cqi} was initially proved in the case of discrete groups, for symmetric spaces with no factor of rank one by Kleiner-Leeb \cite{kl} and in rank one using different arguments by: \begin{itemize} \item Pansu in the case of quaternionic and octonionic hyperbolic spaces;

 \item R. Chow in the case of the complex hyperbolic spaces \cite{chow}, ; \item Tukia for real hyperbolic spaces of dimension at least three \cite{tukia86}; \item In the case of the real hyperbolic plane, Tukia \cite{tukia88}, completed by, independently Casson-Jungreis \cite{cj} and Gabai \cite{ga}. \end{itemize} The synthesis for arbitrary symmetric spaces is due to Kleiner-Leeb \cite{kl09}, where they insightfully consider actions of arbitrary groups, not considering any topology but with no properness assumption.
 This generality is essential because when considering a proper cocompact locally bounded action of a non-discrete LC-group, when viewing it as an action of the underlying discrete group, we lose the properness.